 Karl Foerster Feather Reed Grass is an upright-growing grass, with narrow, deep green leaves, forming a dense clump that does not spread and invade surrounding areas, as other less-desirable grasses do.
-Early in the season that clump sends up many strongly-vertical flowering stems, that begin green, turn purplish and then become light-brown, as the seasons progress, bringing subtle variety to your garden every day.
+Early in the season, that clump sends up many strongly-vertical flowering stems that begin green but turn purplish and then become light-brown as the seasons progress, bringing subtle variety to your garden every day.
 This plant creates an intense vertical accent, that contrasts and compliments other, more rounded plants perfectly.
 Depending on soil conditions it will grow 3 to 6 feet tall but staying as a tight clump just 2 or 3 feet wide.
 This makes it ideal in smaller spaces, or for mass-planting over larger areas.

 Use Karl Foerster Feather Reed Grass as a specimen in a lawn area.
 Plant it among other plants in beds, perhaps behind flowering plants or roses.
 Plant a row as an informal hedge, or a low screen to hide an area such as a vegetable garden.
 It looks especially effective in groups, planted in random clumps or drifts among other plants.
 It can also be planted in containers, alone or surrounded by smaller plants.